-News Mi Reader in Crowdfunding: Xiaomi’s Kindle Alternative?
+Mi Reader now available: Xiaomi’s Kindle alternative?

 The Chinese tech giant Xiaomi finances many of its new products via crowdfunding via its in-house platform “Xiaomiyoupin”.
 For the equivalent of only $83 there is a product in the pipeline that could make reading enthusiasts sit up and take notice.
 Is Xiaomi’s “Mi Reader” an appropriate competitor to Amazon’s Kindle or Kobo?